EulerianTechnologies/eanalytics-ios/README.md

 ## License ##

-EAnalytics is available under the *Eulerian Technologies* license.
+EAnalytics is available under the MIT license.